Comic Jumper: The Adventures of Captain Smiley: Gameplay

 Comic Jumper is a 2.5D action game in which the player must defeat enemies to progress.
-The main gameplay revolves around using Captain Smiley's dual pistols and platforming across levels broken up by various segments which include melee combat, on-rails shooting and quick time events.
+The main gameplay revolves around using Captain Smiley's dual pistols and platforming across levels broken up by various segments, which include melee combat, on-rails shooting, and quick time events.
 In keeping with the game's abstract humor, Captain Smiley can call on the game's developers to perform a special attack, in which live action footage of Twisted Pixel employees is shown over the gameplay, with the developers destroying nearby enemies.

-By performing well in each issue players can earn extra cash on top of their base fee.
+By performing well in each issue, players can earn extra cash on top of their base fee.
 Additional bonuses can be earned by fulfilling reader expectations, which involves things such as completing a certain section without getting hit.
 Cash can also be earned by completing special challenge levels or exploring the main base and conversing with characters.
-Money earned from the levels can be spent on upgrades to Captain Smiley's abilities or to unlock various content, including concept art, interviews, gamerpics and two additional levels for 'Splosion Man.
+Money earned from the levels can be spent on upgrades to Captain Smiley's abilities or to unlock various content, including concept art, interviews, gamerpics, and two additional levels for 'Splosion Man.
 Purchased items and abilities also increase the amount of money Captain Smiley earns from missions.

 Development

 Comic Jumper was revealed on September 4, 2009 at PAX.
 Joystiq interviewed Twisted Pixel's Mike Wilford who cited Final Fight as an inspiration for melee combat, while Contra and Gunstar Heroes served as inspirations for gun sequences, and said the humor as akin to Earthworm Jim.
 Wilford further told: "Back in the day, there seemed to be a whole lot of mascot-type characters in games, like Mario, Sonic, all those things, and not many devs seem to be doing that anymore.
 We're trying to bring that back a little bit with our games".
 Comic Jumper is the brainchild of Josh Bear, co-founder and director at Twisted Pixel.
 Wilford stated that Bear had the idea for the game beginning in seventh grade.
 It was released for the Xbox 360 via the Xbox Live Arcade Marketplace on October 6, 2010 as part of Microsoft's Game Feast promotion.

-When Twisted Pixel was formed the developers decided that due to the desired scale they would need to release a few games in order to be able to realize the scope of Comic Jumper.
+When Twisted Pixel was formed, the developers decided that due to the desired scale they would need to release a few games in order to be able to realize the scope of Comic Jumper.
 In January 2009 The Maw was released, followed by Splosion Man in July of the same year.
-The technologies implemented those games were developed with Comic Jumper in mind.
+The technologies implemented in those games were developed with Comic Jumper in mind.
 For example, the cinematic camera angles in Splosion Man were all implemented into the engine in preparation for the game.
 The game is powered by Twisted Pixel's BEARD engine, which was upgraded to implement RAD Game Tools' Granny 3D technologies.
-Twisted Pixel CTO Frank Wilson stated: "Granny’s highly optimized runtime and suite of tools for both art and engineering provide our development team and our engine licensees the ability to create a highly optimized pipeline for the unique requirements of their games".
+Twisted Pixel CTO Frank Wilson stated: "Granny's highly optimized runtime and suite of tools for both art and engineering provide our development team and our engine licensees the ability to create a highly optimized pipeline for the unique requirements of their games".